Toyota to cut up to 100 jobs in Australia as export orders drop

-SYDNEY (Reuters) - Toyota Motor Corp (7203.T) said on Tuesday it would cut up to 100 jobs in Australia, a move to downsize its production as export orders dropped.
+SYDNEY, Oct 15 (Reuters) - Toyota Motor Corp said on Tuesday it would cut up to 100 jobs in Australia, a move to downsize its production as export orders dropped.

 Exports make up about 70 percent of Toyota’s Australian operation, and the drop in export orders has made its current manufacturing size “unsustainable”, the company said in a statement.